virtualzone/tubewarder/README.md

 Check out the [H2 website](http://www.h2database.com/html/cheatSheet.html) for more information.

+## License
+For non-commercial projects, you may use Tubewarder under the terms of the GPLv3.

 ## Current status
 * Core functionality is working as intended
 * There is an easy-to-use web frontend for all administrative tasks (e.g. managing app tokens, managing channels, and templates)